mdriscollic/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Releasing encumbrances manually

 If you need to unencumber an order, this action is available from the transaction detail on the encumbered budget.
 This may be needed to manage charges related to ongoing orders.
-To release an encumbrance the user must have the **Finance: Manually release encumbrance** [permission](#permissions) assigned.
+To release an encumbrance the user must have the corresponding capability assigned.

 To release an encumbrance, follow these steps: